dabeaz-course/practical-python/Notes/05_Object_model/01_Dicts_revisited.md

 >>>
 ```

-In the above output, you’ll notice that the `goog` instance has a attribute `date` whereas the `ibm` instance does not.
+In the above output, you'll notice that the `goog` instance has a
+attribute `date` whereas the `ibm` instance does not.
+It is important

-It is important to note that Python really doesn’t place any restrictions on attributes.
+to note that Python really doesn't place any restrictions on
-The attributes of an instance are not limited to those set up in the `__init__()` method.
+attributes.
+For example, the attributes of an instance are not
+limited to those set up in the `__init__()` method.

-Instead of setting an attribute, try placing a new value directly into the `__dict__` object:
+Instead of setting an attribute, try placing a new value directly into
+the `__dict__` object:

 ```python
 >>> goog.__dict__['time'] = '9:45am'